Nikolai Ryzhkov

-Ryzhkov was born in the city of Shcherbynivka, Ukrainian SSR (now Toretsk, Ukraine) in 1929.
-After graduating in the 1950s he started work in the 1970s and began his political career in local industry, working his way up through the hierarchy of Soviet industrial ministries.
-In 1979 Ryzhkov was appointed First Deputy Chairman of the State Planning Committee.
+Ryzhkov was born in the city of Shcherbynivka, Ukrainian SSR (now Toretsk) in 1929.
+After graduating in 1959, he worked first in local industry before being moved into government in the 1970s, working his way up through the hierarchy of Soviet industrial ministries.
+He was appointed First Deputy Chairman of the State Planning Committee in 1979.
 Following Nikolai Tikhonov's resignation as Chairman of the Council of Ministers, Ryzhkov was voted into office in his place.
-During his tenure, he supported Mikhail Gorbachev's 1980s reform of the Soviet economy.
+During his tenure he supported Mikhail Gorbachev's 1980s reform of the Soviet economy.

-Elected to the State Duma of the Russian Federation in December 1995 as an independent, Ryzhkov subsequently led the Power to the People block, later becoming the formal leader of the People's Patriotic Union of Russia alongside Gennady Zyuganov, who was an unofficial leader.
-On 17 September 2003, he resigned his seat in the Duma and became a member of the Federation Council.
-Due to the Crimean crisis, he was sanctioned by Canada, Switzerland and the United States on March 17, 2014.
+Elected to the State Duma of the Russian Federation in December 1995 as an independent, Ryzhkov subsequently led the Power to the People voting bloc, later becoming the formal leader of the People's Patriotic Union of Russia alongside Gennady Zyuganov, who was an unofficial leader.
+On 17 September 2003, he resigned his seat in the Duma and became a member of the Federation Council representing Belgorod Oblast, which he held until he retired in 2023.